-The Visian ICL is made of Collamer, an advanced lens material that has unique properties.
+The EVO ICL is made of collamer, an advanced lens material that has unique properties.
 Collamer transmits light and reduces reflections that can interfere with vision, so you see clearly.
-Made of a copolymer and collagen, Collamer is also highly biocompatible.
-It allows the Visian ICL to rest quietly in position while accurately correcting vision.
+Made of a copolymer and collagen, collamer is also highly biocompatible.
+It allows the EVO ICL to rest quietly in position while accurately correcting vision.
 Collamer is the only lens material made with collagen, which is the best choice for a lens that is going to remain inside your body for a lifetime.

-The Visian ICL does not alter any structures within the eye or on the cornea.
+The EVO ICL does not alter any structures within the eye or on the cornea.
 If necessary, it can be removed from the eye by a simple surgical procedure.

 Invisible and Undetectable

 You won’t be able to see the EVO ICL in your eye, and neither will anybody else.
 Exceptional quality of vision will be the only reminder that you have had 21st century vision correction.

 Anyone seeking clear vision may be a candidate for the EVO ICL, including patients with extreme or special vision correction needs.

 The EVO ICL is the first lens of its kind to receive FDA approval for use in the U.S. It is based on many years of research and development in adapting the proven technology of the IOL (intraocular lens) used for cataract surgery.
 The IOL cataract procedure is familiar to ophthalmologists and is performed safely on millions of patients each year.

 While the technology is similar, the EVO ICL procedure differs from cataract surgery as the natural lens is not removed from the eye.
 Instead, EVO ICL is placed in front of the natural lens and works with it to correct vision.